pgMemento/pgMemento/README.md

 with a query that returns numerous JSONB objects.
 There is also the function `jsonb_populate_recordset` to return a set of records but it needs all JSONB objects to be aggregated which is a little overhead.
-The solution is to use a LATERAL JOIN:
+The solution is to use a `LATERAL JOIN`:

 <pre>
 SELECT